DannnyzZ/OS-Hardening/README.md

 - The most crucial aspect of this point is the core of your device - its system.
 Generally, every new version of Android is better and more secure than the previous one, as developers update features and fix vulnerabilities.
 However, sometimes an update can fix one vulnerability and open another one in a different place.
 In general, keeping your device and all your applications up-to-date is the best way to secure your device.

+- Enable auto update of software including system and your additional software.

 **4. Don't install unnecessary software.**

 - Every additional piece of software is another possible attack vector.
 The less the attack surface, the lower the possibility of an attack.
 Keep things simple and tidy.